Lengthy prison terms for 3 who aided Whitmer kidnap plotter

 JACKSON, Mich.
 (AP) — A judge on Thursday handed down the longest prison terms so far in the plot to kidnap Michigan's governor, sentencing three men who forged an early alliance with a leader of the scheme before the FBI broke it up in 2020.

-Joe Morrison, Pete Musico, and Paul Bellar were not charged with having a direct role in the conspiracy but were members of a paramilitary group that trained with Adam Fox, who separately faces a possible life sentence on Dec.
-27 for his federal conviction.
+Joe Morrison, Pete Musico and Paul Bellar did not have a direct role in the conspiracy but were members of a paramilitary group that trained with Adam Fox, who faces a possible life sentence in a separate case in federal court.

 The trio was convicted in October of providing material support for a terrorist act, which carries a maximum term of 20 years, and two other crimes.

-Musico was sentenced to a minimum of 12 years in prison, followed by his son-in-law Morrison at 10 years and Bellar at seven.
+Musico was sentenced to a minimum of 12 years in prison, followed by Morrison at 10 years and Bellar at seven.
 They will be eligible for parole after serving those terms.

-Speaking in a recorded video, Gov. Gretchen Whitmer urged the judge to "impose a sentence that meets the gravity of the damage they have done to our democracy."

-"A conspiracy to kidnap and kill a sitting governor of the state of Michigan is a threat to democracy itself," said Whitmer, who added that she now scans crowds for threats and worries "about the fate of everyone near me."
+Gov. Gretchen Whitmer spoke in a recorded video before Jackson County Judge Thomas Wilson set the sentences, saying the actions of the three was a "threat to democracy itself."

 Whitmer, a Democrat recently elected to a second term, was never physically harmed.
 Undercover FBI agents and informants were inside Fox's group for months, and the scheme was broken up with 14 arrests in October 2020.

-Someone convicted of more than one crime in Michigan typically gets prison sentences that simply run at the same time.
-But Wilson took the unusual step of ordering consecutive sentences for Musico and Morrison, making their minimum stays longer.
-In addition to being convicted of supporting terrorism, the three men were also each convicted of a gun crime and of being a member in a gang.

 Musico, 45, Morrison, 28, and Bellar, 24, were members of the Wolverine Watchmen.
-The three held gun training with Fox in rural Jackson County.
-They shared his disgust for Whitmer, police and public officials, especially after COVID-19 restrictions disrupted the economy and triggered armed Capitol protests and anti-government belligerence.
+The three held gun training with Fox in rural Jackson County and shared his disgust for Whitmer, police and public officials, especially after COVID-19 restrictions disrupted the economy and triggered armed Capitol protests and anti-government belligerence.

 But defense attorneys argued that the trio had cut ties with Fox before the Whitmer plot came into focus by late summer of 2020; Bellar had moved to South Carolina in July.
 The three men also didn't travel with Fox to look for the governor's second home or participate in a key training session inside a "shoot house" in Luther, Michigan.